 Cause 4: Frozen evaporator coils

-And if your refrigerant is low due to a freon leak, it could be dangerous.
-Inhaling freon is a health hazard and can lead to serious illness, so it’s important to make sure your refrigerant levels are up to snuff.
+And take note: If your refrigerant levels are low due to a freon leak, it could be dangerous.
+Inhaling freon is a health hazard and can lead to serious illness, so it’s super-important to make sure you have enough refrigerant.

 Cause 5: Broken condensate pump

-Condensate water drains when air passes through the cold evaporator coil during the cooling process.
-Some AC units use good ole’ gravity to help move the water out.
+Some AC units use good ole gravity to move the water through the drain line to the drip pan.
 But sometimes, HVAC systems need a little help from a condensate pump.

 Looking for home heating and cooling upgrades at no upfront cost?
 See if your house qualifies.

-So let’s delve into the best ways to fix your air conditioner leaking water, from DIY tricks to when you should call an HVAC professional.
+So let’s delve into the best ways to fix your air conditioner that’s leaking water.

 Clean up time

-Once you’ve shut down your AC and done a bit of troubleshooting, it might be time for a hearty cleaning.
+Once you’ve shut down your AC, it might be time for a hearty cleaning.

 - Evaporator coils: The evaporator coils are on your indoor unit behind the access door.
 You’ll be able to open the door by removing the screws.
 Brush the coils with a nylon brush from top to bottom.
-If you have a vacuum, feel free to (carefully) use that as well, but be sure not to damage the fins.
+If you have a dry vac, you can use that as well, but be sure not to damage the fins.

-If these do-it-yourself fixes sound complex, you’re not alone!
+If these do-it-yourself cleanings sound complex, don’t worry!
 Deep-cleaning the inside of an AC unit is usually left to the pros.
-(In fact, scheduling an HVAC tune-up every year can help lengthen the life of your heating and cooling gear.)
+(In fact, scheduling a tune-up every year with an HVAC technician can help lengthen the life of your system.)

 Replace your AC

-See if your home qualifies for heat pump HVAC upgrades at no upfront cost with Sealed.
+And if it’s time to replace yours?
+See if your home qualifies for a super-efficient heat pump HVAC upgrade at no upfront cost with Sealed.

-The best HVAC system for replacing a broken or leaking AC?
+The best HVAC for replacing a leaking AC?
 An air-source heat pump.

 Did you know that 51% of your home’s energy use is for heating and cooling alone?
 (2).

-Your HVAC appliances are the biggest energy wasters in your home—especially when your air conditioner or heater isn’t working properly.
+Your HVAC appliances are the biggest energy wasters in your home—especially when they’re not working properly.

-Traditional HVAC systems make up more than half of your home’s energy use, but if you make the switch to a heat pump, they can be up to 3 times more efficient (and they replace both with one appliance—heat pumps both cool your home in summer and heat it in winter).
-(3)
+Traditional HVAC systems make up more than half of your home’s energy use, but if you make the switch to a heat pump, it can be up to 3 times more efficient—and replace both appliances because heat pumps cool your home in summer and heat it in winter (3).

-And 81% of heat pump users feel an increase in comfort when they make the switch (4).
+81% of heat pump users feel an increase in comfort when they make the switch.Coolproducts

 Learn how heat pumps work—and why they’re so energy efficient.

-Take the 2-minute quiz to see if your home qualifies for a heat pump upgrade—at no upfront cost.
+Tap here to complete our 2-minute questionnaire to see if your home qualifies for a heat pump upgrade—at no upfront cost.

 How air sealing and insulating can help prevent HVAC overwork—and AC leaks

-Quality air sealing and insulation can help keep your home dry, evenly cool the upstairs of a 2-story home, and boost your indoor air quality—with the added benefit of helping your existing AC work more efficiently and lengthening its lifespan.
+Quality air sealing and insulation will help your AC work more efficiently and lengthen its lifespan.
+Plus, it can help keep your home dry, evenly cool the upstairs of a 2-story home, and boost your indoor air quality—all while saving on energy bills.

 Need to break up with your old AC?
 Get an energy-efficient heat pump at zero upfront cost.

-If your house qualifies to work with Sealed, you can get customized HVAC, insulation, and weatherization upgrades to your home at no (or very little) upfront cost.
+If your house qualifies to work with Sealed, you can get customized HVAC, insulation, and weatherization upgrades—including a smart thermostat—for your home at no (or very little) upfront cost.

 And we take all the guesswork out of finding trusted and vetted local professionals.
 We’ll negotiate pricing, manage the project, and make sure everything goes as planned.